rahulmranjith/AlexaSkill_Raspi_ESP8266/README.md

 # AlexaSkill Raspi 3 - ESP8266 - MQTT

-## A dialog interactive alexa skill which interacts with webserver hosted in RPi which the communicates to the ESP8266 using the MQTT.
-- NeoPixel - Temp & humidity & Cryptocurrency
+## A dialog interactive alexa skill which interacts with webserver hosted in RPi which the communicates to the ESP8266 using the MQTT ; controls NeoPixel ,gets Temp & humidity and  Cryptocurrency values

 This Alexa skill provides:

-1. ### An option to change the HSL values of the Neopixel
+1. #### An option to change the HSL values of the Neopixel
-1. ### Provide the temperature, humidity reading from the ESP8266 which is send back to user as speech output .
+1. #### Provide the temperature, humidity reading from the ESP8266 which is send back to user as speech output .
-1. ### The latest option is to give the cryptocurrency coin values in INR(Indian Rupees).The logic can be changed to fetch values for any currencies.
+1. #### The latest option is to give the cryptocurrency coin values in INR(Indian Rupees).The logic can be changed to fetch values for any currencies.

 _My other projects had the HAP NodeJS setup in the Raspberry Pi which communicated to the ESP8266 through MQTT.